steemit/steem/README.md

     docker exec -ti steemd-wallet /usr/local/steemd-default/bin/cli-wallet --server-rpc-endpoint=wss://steemd.steemit.com

+**WARNING:** If you want to keep your wallet file, you must copy it out of the container before you delete the container.

 # Environment variables

 There are quite a few environment variables that can be set to run steemd in different ways: